Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - The `name` value is the display name, which may differ from the `content_id`.

 - The `is_protected` boolean value indicates whether the content is protected with DRM or not.
-This value can be overrideen in source if all content is protected.
+This value can be overridden in source if all content is protected.

 `Stream` class objects are mapped to `Asset` class objects to initialise AVURLAssets using the `ContentKeyManager` class.